 Multi-clad cookware can have 3, 5, or 7 layers of metals.
 These layers are on the base and extend up the side of the vessel.

-For example, a 3-ply induction frying pan can have an exterior layer of magnetized stainless steel, aluminum core (center), and an interior layer of non-magnetized stainless steel (typically 18/10 or 18/8).
+For example, a 3-ply induction frying pan can have an exterior layer of magnetized stainless steel, an aluminum core (center), and an interior layer of non-magnetized stainless steel (typically 18/10 or 18/8).
 The grade of stainless steel on the cooking vessel interior differs according to brand and product.

 Here is an example of an induction-ready pan with five layers (from exterior to interior):